Northwest High School (Maryland): Recent Changes to Areas Served

+Expected Future Changes

+As of the 2023-24 school year, Northwest projects to be over-enrolled for the next 15 years with its current attendance zones.
+To address these concerns, along with overutilization among other nearby schools, the county is conducting a boundary study for the new Crown HS, which has an expected completion date of August 2027.

 Athletics

 All teams have varsity and junior varsity teams with the exception of tennis, golf, swim and dive, indoor track and field, poms, and boys'/coed volleyball.
 JV lacrosse teams were added to Montgomery County athletics in 2008.